pivotal/docs-tap/developer-conventions/about.md

 ---
-title: Developer Conventions for VMware Tanzu
+title: Developer Conventions for Tanzu Application Platform
 subtitle: Developer Conventions
 weight: 1
 ---

 ## Overview

-Developer Conventions for VMware Tanzu configures the following modifications to workloads for live updates and debugging:
+Developer Conventions for VMware Tanzu Application Platform configures the following modifications to workloads for live updates and debugging:

 - Scales the workload to one Pod
 - Extends HTTP-based timeouts